rmc-team/rmc-team.github.io/members.md

 ## Julian Fairfax

 I'm Julian Fairfax, the founder of RMC.
-I have experience in bash scripting and software modification, specifically macOS.
-I'm the creator of macOS Patcher and other tools/modifications.
+I have experience in bash scripting and software modification on macOS and Linux.
+I'm the creator of various open source bash scripts, tools, and modifications.

 ### Social
 - [Element](https://matrix.to/#/@juliannfairfax:matrix.org)